ZhiGroup/Med-BERT/README.md

 ### Results
  ![Med-BERT Results](Med-BERT%20results.jpg)
 <B>Prediction results for the evaluation sets by training on different sizes of data on DHF-Cerner (top), PaCa-Cerner (middle), and PaCa-Truven (bottom).
 The shadows indicate the standard deviations.
-Please refer to our paper for more details.
+Please refer to our paper for more details.</B>

 ### Contact